Generate rather than Retrieve: Large Language Models are Strong Context Generators: Appendix

 The improvement in open-domain QA performance is due to the fact that correct answers are included more frequently in the generated text Recall@K is the most commonly used metric in existing works to measure the retrieval performance, which computes the percentage of top-K retrieved or generated documents that contain any possible answer at least once. than in the retrieved documents.
 However, as many questions contain multiple correct answers, recall@K cannot fully reflect the diversity of generated or retrieved documents.
 Each question in the WebQ has 2.39 correct answers, 1.79 correct answers in NQ and 14.02 (including all entity alias) in the TriviaQA.
 NQ and WebQ do not include alias names in the labels.

 In this section, we also demonstrate the answer coverage performance of different models in Table~\ref{tab:coverage}.
-Answer coverage measures the percentage of accepted answers that are contained in the documents.
-Coverage analysis showed that generated text tends to have lower coverage than retrieved documents because generated knowledge tends to have little diversity compared to retrieved documents.
-To improve coverage, we propose \model with clustering, where we include examples in the prompt from different clusters of the training data to elicit more diverse knowledge generations.
+Answer coverage measures the percentage of the number of answers that are contained in the documents over all possible answers.
+Coverage analysis showed that generated text tends to have lower coverage than retrieved documents because generated documents tends to have little diversity compared to retrieved documents.
+To improve coverage, we propose \model with clustering, where we include examples in the prompt from different clusters of the training data to elicit more diverse generations.